 Ticket in hand, we were followed by a ‘temple guardian’ offering guiding services.
 In fact, we wanted a guide to explain the history and perhaps give us some insight into the cultural aspects of the temple complex and eventually agreed on a reasonable price.
 Reasonable if the guide had explained anything.
 Our ‘guide’ had three sentences: “This is a holy temple”, “This is this the mother temple of Bali”, “The temple was built in the eighth century” — repeat.
 At least it meant other touts left us alone.

 If you would like the services of a guide, we would recommend engaging one from an outside reputable tour company; at least they may have some knowledge of the temple.
 However if you do just want to explore yourself, start by following the path along the outer edge of Pura Penataran Agung.
 You will be able to see which areas you can enter, and as long as you have your sarong and sash, you won’t cause offence.
 As we said though, don’t climb up on walls to get a better view, or walk in front of people praying.

 While the complex is very interesting, the touts are a major headache.
 We really hate to say you should avoid a place, but there are plenty of other interesting temples in Bali you can visit without the hassle you’ll find here.
 If you decide to go it alone, stand your ground, and ask for a printed ticket (this will have the correct entry price on it).
 You need not pay any more.
 If you do decide to engage a guide (you may be luckier than us and get someone with knowledge), agree on the price upfront.
 Do not settle for a “whatever you think”, as that can turn into extortion at the end of the tour.

-While there are over twenty temples on site, the casual visitor will probably only find the central focal point of particular interest.
+While more than 20 temples are at the site, the casual visitor will probably only find the central focal point of particular interest.
+Be warned there are lots of stairs to climb, so wear comfortable shoes.
 Allow for an hour on site (not counting the time required to beat off the touts with a stick).